How to Find and Remove Malware on Your Android Device

 - Go to the Google Play Store app

 - Open the menu button.
 You can do this by tapping on the three-line icon found in the top-left corner of your screen

 - Tap Scan.
 Your device will start checking for Android malware

 - If your device uncovers harmful apps, it will provide an option for removal

-Don’t just manually sca your Android device.
-You can offer yourself more protection by setting up automatic scanning for your phone to ensure you are alerted anytime malware invades the system.
+Don’t just manually scan your Android device.
+You can give yourself more protection by setting up automatic scanning for your phone to ensure you are alerted anytime malware invades the system.
 To do this, simply tap the gear icon located in the top-right corner of the Play Protect window.
 Make sure both sliders are switched on or set to green.

-How to get rid of malware on Android
+How to get rid of viruses or malware on Android

 Safe mode allows you to turn off any third-party apps and services, giving you a chance to disable malware as well.

 Remember, if you use any custom launchers, your phone will look different while in safe mode.
 Don’t be concerned — your home screen icons will return after the reboot.
 The only thing affected will be the home screen widgets — those will be removed.
 So, before proceeding to safe mode, we recommend taking a screenshot of your home screen so you can quickly restore widgets after booting back to normal mode.

 The steps to enter the safe mode can vary for different device models, but the most common ones are these: